 BUDGET COMMITTEE’S RESPONSIBILITIES

-The Budget Committee shall be comprised of the following members: Incoming President, Past President, Secretary, Treasurer, and an Association member appointed by the President.
+The Budget Committee shall be comprised of the following members: Incoming President, Past President, Secretary, Treasurer, and additional Association member(s) appointed by the President.
 The Treasurer of the Association shall assume the chair of the Budget Committee.
 The Budget Committee shall be responsible to establish an annual budget for the Association.
 The Budget Committee shall present the budget to the President no later than thirty (30) days in advance of the annual meeting.
 Said budget shall be presented to and adopted by the general membership of the Association at the annual meeting.

 CONSTITUTION AND BYLAWS COMMITTEE’S RESPONSIBILITIES

-The Constitution and Bylaws Committee shall be responsible for reviewing the Association Constitution and Bylaws and the Policies and Procedures and shall make recommendations for amendments as necessary.
+The Constitution and Bylaws Committee shall be responsible for reviewing the Association Constitution and Bylaws and the Procedures and Standards of Operations and shall make recommendations for amendments as necessary.

 The Committee’s responsibilities are: